 Practical: Anatomy: Dissection of the abdominal cavity VI-VII. a.
 Paired visceral branches of the abdominal aorta.
-Kidneys, suprarenal glands. - Dissection of the kidney, demarcate a lobe of the kidney.
-Make a schematic drawing of the coronal section of a kidney. b.
+Kidneys, suprarenal glands. - Dissection of the kidney, demarcate a lobe of the kidney. b.
 Dissection of the retroperitoneal space.
 Diaphragm.
 Openings of the diaphragm and its piercing structures.
 Lumbar plexus.
 Parietal branches of the abdominal aorta.

 Histology: a.
 Urogenital system - part two 1.
 Kidney - tangential section (HE stain) 2.
 Kidney (Vascular infiltration with drawing ink + HE stain) b.
 The urogenital system - part three l.
 Ureter (HE stain) 2.
 Urinary bladder (HE stain) 3.
 Urethra masculina (HE stain) 4.
 Cross section of an embryonic penis (HE stain) 5.
 Demonstration: Penis (HE stain)

 Lecture: Attachment and peritoneal relations of the uterus.
 Female external genital organs.
 Structure of the uterus and uterine tube.
 Menstrual cycle and its endocrine regulation.
 Implantation.
 The pregnant uterus.
-Placenta - part one.
-Practical: Anatomy: True pelvis and perineal region I.-II. a.
+Placenta part one.

+region I.-II.a.
 Topography of the organs in the true pelvis.
 External genital organs - demonstration.
 Dissection of the branches of the internal iliac artery. b.
 Dissection of the perineal region.
 Structures of the anal region.
 Ischiorectal fossa.
 (Removing of the lower limbs from one of the cadavers).
 Histology: a.
-Urogenital system - part four l.
+Urogenital system - part fourl.
 Testis and epididymis (HE stain) 2.
-Spermatic cord (HE stain)3.
-Seminal vesicle (HE stain) 4.
+Spermatic cord (HE stain) 3.
+Seminal vesicle (HE stain)4.
 Prostate (HE stain) 5.
 Demonstration: Prostate (Goldner's stain) b.
-Urogenital system - part five 1.
-Vagina (HE stain) 2.
+Urogenital system - part fivel.
+Vagina (HE stain)2.
 Ovary (HE stain) 3.
 Ovary with corpus luteum (HE stain)